Get

 Does This Breed Get Along With Other Pets?

 The Australian Shepherd will certainly make a good friend to other canines.
-However, because of their high prey drive, they might not be as good with smaller animals, like chickens or cats.
+However, because of their strong herding and chase instincts, they might not be as good with smaller animals, like chickens or cats.

-There is usually no issue if they’re raised alongside cats, but they are sparked easily by the desire to chase and run.
-So, even if they don’t necessarily mean to hurt or kill a cat, they can easily do so if they have pent-up energy.
+There is usually no issue if they’re raised alongside cats, especially when properly socialized early, but they are easily triggered by movement and may have a strong desire to chase.
+So, even if they don’t necessarily mean to hurt or kill a cat, they can accidentally cause harm during rough play or chasing if arousal levels are high or energy needs are unmet.

-When introducing any high-energy breed, it’s always best to use caution when you have them around smaller animals.
+When introducing any high-energy dog, it’s always best to use caution when you have them around smaller animals, use controlled introductions, supervision, and ongoing training.

 divider dog faces oct 2024